Ph. D., History, Stanford University, 2005

 B.A., History, University of California, Berkeley, 1991

 My work examines the intersection between human beings and the natural world in North America, with a particular focus on the coastal regions.
-My first book, Down by the Bay: San Francisco's History between the Tides (Berkeley and Los Angeles: University of California Press, 2013), is the first history of the West's largest estuary and oldest and densest city.
+My book Down by the Bay: San Francisco's History between the Tides (Berkeley and Los Angeles: University of California Press, 2013), is the first history of the West's largest estuary and oldest and densest city.
 In my current project, I am researching the history of the oyster industry in the United States during the industrial and urban revolutions of the late nineteenth and early twentieth centuries.
 Oysters are a window onto a bigger transformation, which I imagine as "why did urban Americans lose faith in local food in the twentieth century?"
+I began writing up that research in summer 2014 as a Carson Fellow at the Rachel Carson Center, Munich.
+With Chad Ludington I am editing a new volume in food history, Food Fights: How the Past Matters to Contemporary Food Debates, which builds on a national food history conference we organized in 2012.

 A native of Northern California, I descend from Maine businesspeople (by way of Bellingham, Washington) on my mother's side and Virginia tobacco farmers (by way of Independence, Texas) on my father's side.
 I have been through a variety of educational institutions, including an inner-city nursery school, grades K-8 in a tiny rural school, a suburban Catholic high school, the University of California at Berkeley, Hindu College at the University of Delhi, India, the University of Oregon in Eugene, the University of Washington in Seattle, and Stanford University.
 Before, during and between schools, I have worked with varying success as a bus driver, wine server, carpenter, landscaper, tile-setter's assistant, title insurance examiner, field ecologist, and newspaper editor.